Anan Station: Layout

 On level 1 near the main entrance on the west side are toilets and tenantable shop space.
 A large designated parking area for bicycles is located nearby.

-On the east side of the tracks, the hashigami bridge structure also connects to a neighbouring building as well as a second station entrance from road.
+On the east side of the tracks, the "hashigami" bridge structure also connects to a neighboring building as well as a second station entrance from he road.
 Another bicycle parking area and parking lots for cars are available near this entrance.

 Adjacent stations

 History

 Anan Station was opened on 27 March 1936 by Japanese Government Railways (JGR) under the name Awa-Tomioka (阿波富岡, Awa-Tomioka).
 It was an intermediate station during the first phase of the construction of the Mugi Line when a track was built from Hanoura to Kuwano.
 On 1 November 1966, the name of the station was changed to Anan.
 On 1 April 1987, with the privatization of Japanese National Railways (JNR), the successor of JGR, JR Shikoku took over control of the Station.

 In November 2003, the present station building, incorporating a hashigami design, was completed and opened.